Free temporary Hungary phone number to receive SMS online (+36)

 If the code does not come through, you are not charged — the small fee only applies once the SMS lands.

-Why a private line beats a free one
+Why a private number beats a free one

-A shared Hungary line has been used by hundreds of people, so apps already know it.
-A clean number looks like a normal personal one, which is why it slips through where the free option fails.
+A shared Hungary number has been used by hundreds of people, so apps already know it.
+A private number looks like a normal personal one, which is why it slips through where the free option fails.

 You also keep it to yourself.
-With a public line, anyone watching the page sees your message; with a private one, the code is for your eyes only.
+With a shared number, anyone watching the page sees your message; with a private one, the code is for your eyes only.

 When even a paid number will not work

-A clean line helps a lot, but it is not magic.
+A clean number helps a lot, but it is not magic.
 Be honest about these cases before you buy:

-For everything else — a quick sign-up, a marketplace, a new app you want to test — a real temporary line does the job well.
+For everything else — a quick sign-up, a marketplace, a new app you want to test — a real temporary number does the job well.

 A quick way to decide